RippeR37/GLUL/README.md

     - collision detection
     - and others...
 - _GUI module (**yet to be finished**)_
+- Multiplatform support (tested on Windows, Linux and Mac OS)

 Library strongly uses C++11 features like move constructors/assignment operators, lambdas, range-based loops, strongly typed pointers (with nullptr), strongly typed enumerations (_enum class_), hash maps etc. when it's clear much would be gained by it.